 English Bay Beach

-English Bay Beach (also known as First Beach) is the most famous and frequented beach in Vancouver’s downtown area, conveniently located off Denman Street, with its mass of restaurant and food options.
-You can rent beach umbrellas, chairs, and kayaks here, or swim to the raft offshore with its large slide.
-English Bay Beach is also the location of Vancouver’s annual New Year’s Day Polar Bear Swim—one of the world’s oldest and largest.
+English Bay Beach (also known as First Beach) is the most famous and frequented beach in Vancouver‘s downtown area, conveniently located off Denman Street, with its mass of restaurant and food options.
+You can rent beach umbrellas, chairs and kayaks here, or swim to the raft offshore with its large slide.
+English Bay Beach is also the location of Vancouver’s annual charity event, New Year’s Day Polar Bear Swim.